binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 7. The client then sends the hash back in response to the server.
 8. The server then does the same as the client did in step 6 with the number that it generated, combining it with the shared session key and obtaining the MD5 hash from it.
 The server then compares this hash with the hash that the client sent it.
 If they match, then the server communicates to the client that it is successfully authenticated.

-Below in the [Key-pair Authentication](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication) section, we work through manually (hands on) setting up Key-pair authentication.
+Below in the [Key-pair Authentication](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication) section, we work through manually (hands on) setting up key-pair authentication.

 ##### Establishing your SSH Servers Key Fingerprint {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint}

-When you connect to a remote host via SSH that you have not established a trust relationship with before, you are going to be told that the authenticity of the host your attempting to connect to can not be established.
+When you connect to a remote host via SSH that you have not established a trust relationship with before, you are going to be told that the authenticity of the host your attempting to connect to cannot be established.

 {linenos=off, lang=Bash}
     you@yourbox ~ $ ssh you@your_server